-As a part of the environmental impact assessment process, a screening matrix was used that was tailored specifically to the proposed Project, focusing on the potential environmental impacts during design, construction and operation phases.
+As part of the environmental impact assessment process, a tailored made screening matrix was used to assess the potential environmental impacts during the pre-construction, construction and operation phases.
 The matrix examined the interaction of project activities with various components of the environment.
-The impacts were broadly classified as physical, biological and social, and each of these broad categories were further divided into different aspects.
-The potential predicted impacts were characterized as follows:
+The impacts were broadly classified as physical, biological and social and each of these broad categories were further divided into different aspects.
+The potential impacts thus predicted were characterized as follows: